 Democratic Debate Exposes Deep Divides Among Candidates Over Health Care

 Once again, health care took up a large chunk of a Democratic primary debate.
-Once again, there were fights over costs, coverage, and whether the party is growing too extreme.
+Once again, there were fights over costs, coverage and whether the party is growing too extreme.

 "How are we going to pay for it?
 I want to hear tonight how that's happening," he said, making the case that his public option proposal would cost less.